A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

-Suppose that the econometrician omits $X_S$ from the covariate vectors, and identifies the ADM by $C_S$.
+Suppose that the researcher omits $X_S$ from the covariate vectors, and identifies the ADM by $\mathsf{C}_{-S}$.
 When the $S$-unconfoundedness fails, the omitted covariates $X_S$ may create what seems like a diffusion phenomenon even when there is no diffusion in reality.
-To see this more explicitly, let us consider the following decomposition:
+To see this more explicitly, let us define